In South Dakota

 Does my state give parents the right to consent for their child to get an abortion?

-Yes, notice to one parent is required; however, this state has a method where a minor can obtain permission from the courts to receive an abortion without parental notice or consent.
-This provision would most likely become unnecessary when the trigger law takes effect.
+Yes, notice to one parent is required ; however, this state has a method where a minor can obtain permission from the courts to receive an abortion without parental notice or consent.
+South Dakota’s trigger law has rendered this provision unnecessary.
 S.D.
 Codified Laws § 34-23A-7.

 Does my state have conscience protections for medical professionals who do not want to participate in abortions?